 To a growing child, the remark made an imprint that can never truly be erased.
 It’s like a broken record playing in her head.
 She wasn’t perfect and now that she’s grown she continually tries to correct the perceived problem.

-Self-confidence and self-worth
+1. Self-confidence and self-worth

 If these women are fortunate, they had parents who tried to help instill self-confidence and self-worth into them.
 Being taught you’re valued for more than just your outward appearance is so important in the formative years.
 The idea is to avoid setting the person up for dangerous habits to possibly emerge.
 If they love themselves, then this is less likely to happen.

 The unfairness of it all can lead some girls to punish themselves.
-They turn to overeating to comfort themselves when nothing else works.
+They turn to overeat to comfort themselves when nothing else works.
 Many gain weight, which makes the situation worse.
 In an attempt to rectify their predicament, some will turn to unhealthy weight-loss measures.

-The toll it takes on their young bodies and minds can be devastating; habits that can be virtually impossible to break form and haunt them throughout their lives.
+The toll takes on their young bodies and minds can be devastating; habits that can be virtually impossible to break form and haunt them throughout their lives.
 Without the proper guidance, many will remain unhappy, lonely, and trapped by their circumstances.
 Once a pattern of self-hatred is established, the real issues are obscured.
 Most just don’t know how to get to the root of their problems.

 Why does it have to be like this?
 Why do women continually make themselves suffer?
-There’s no clear-cut answer that will apply to every women and every circumstance.
-It’s hard for some women to break old habits, when they are so used to being at war with their bodies.
+There’s no clear-cut answer that will apply to every woman and every circumstance.
+It’s hard for some women to break old habits when they are so used to being at war with their bodies.